Church Live Streaming Metrics That Matter

-According to the latest research conducted by Barna, when it comes to measuring the impact of their online services, nearly half of U.S. pastors (48%) are looking at the number of views and another 13 percent gauge engagement by the number of people who watch the full service.
-One in 10 (12%) are relying on feedback from members of their congregation, while some are basing their metric on comment activity (9%).
+For a church or ministry to benefit their community they must focus on helping people grow in their spiritual walk.
+According to research conducted by Barna, when it comes to measuring the impact of their online services, nearly half of U.S. pastors (48%) are looking at the number of views and another 13 percent gauge engagement by the number of people who watch the full service.
+One in 10 (12%) are relying on feedback from members of their congregation, while some are basing their metrics on comment activity (9%).

-We asked our experts for their recommendations on what are the right metrics to be measuring and why.
+We asked our ministry partners for their recommendations on what the right metrics to be measuring are and why.
 Here they are:

-Where are your viewers located?
-Analytics can provide you with information on where your viewers are located not just by country, state, or city but as granular as zip code, latitude, and longitude.
-This insight can help you to understand any potential hot spots for future planting or pop-up churches.
-Where better to plant a new brick and mortar church than where you already have viewers?
+Where are your viewers in their discipleship journey?
+Analytics can provide you with information on where your viewers are consuming content geographically not just by country, state, or city but as granular as zip code, latitude, and longitude.
+This insight can help you to understand any potential hot spots for future church planting or pop-up churches.
+Where better to plant a new brick and mortar church than where you already have dedicated viewers?

-At Haivision, our team of faith streaming experts regularly reviews analytics with our partners in ministry to help them make informed decisions.
-This data mining invariably uncovers trends in viewer behavior that can enhance online engagement and ministry direction.
-In addition to heat maps that identify large pockets of viewers, we regularly see at least 60% or more of viewers consuming content on mobile devices.
-This can be indicative of viewers’ desire for short-form, rather than long-form content for messages or a need for a mobile app.
-The adverse is also apparent as live and video-on-demand content watched on set-top box applications such as Apple TV and Roku usually indicate a significantly longer effective content viewing time.
-This deeper engagement is significant for ministry to truly connect with viewers.
+This new “Hybrid” church model combining on-premise and online worship and preaching presents a few challenges but also many opportunities for ministry to re-tool their messaging to reach the next generations with the gospel message.
+At Haivision, our team of faith streaming experts regularly reviews analytics with our ministry partners to help them make informed decisions.
+This data mining invariably uncovers trends in viewer behavior that can enhance online engagement and spiritual growth.
+In addition to geo heat maps that identify large pockets of viewers, we regularly see that at least 60% or more of viewers are consuming content on mobile devices.
+This can be indicative of viewers’ desire for short-form content rather than long-form for messages or a need for a mobile app.
+Live and video-on-demand content watched on set-top box applications such as Apple TV and Roku usually indicate a significantly longer effective content viewing time.
+This deeper engagement is significant for ministries to help viewers flourish in their spiritual journey.